Skip to main content

 Fundamentals

-The question of whether your employer’s is truly voluntary begins not with a legal definition, but with a deep, biological one.
+The question of whether your employer’s wellness program is truly voluntary begins not with a legal definition, but with a deep, biological one.
 Your body possesses an ancient, exquisitely sensitive system for detecting threats.
 This system operates far beneath conscious thought, in the realm of the autonomic nervous system.

 When you feel a subtle, persistent pressure to participate in a workplace initiative ∞ a sense of obligation tied to your professional standing or financial incentives ∞ your physiology interprets this pressure as a low-grade, chronic threat.
 This is where the conversation about wellness must start, inside your own biological systems.